Trieste: Roman theatre

 The Roman theatre lies at the foot of the San Giusto hill, facing the sea.
 The construction partially exploits the gentle slope of the hill, and much of the theatre is made of stone.
 The topmost portion of the steps and the stage were supposedly made of wood.
 The statues which adorned the theatre, brought to light in the 1930s, are now preserved in the town museum.
 Three inscriptions from the Trajanic period mention a certain Q. Petronius Modestus, someone closely connected to the development of the theatre, which was erected during the second half of the 1st century.
+This amphitheatre held tragedies, comedies, and gladiator fights.
+It was hidden for quite some time and was excavated in 1937–1938.

 Caves

-In the entire Province of Trieste, there are 10 speleological groups out of 24 in the whole Friuli Venezia Giulia region.
+In the entire Province of Trieste, there are 10 speleological groups out of 24 in the whole Friuli-Venezia Giulia region.
 The Trieste plateau (Altopiano Triestino), called Kras or the Carso and covering an area of about 200 km2 within Italy has approximately 1,500 caves of various sizes (like that of Basovizza, now a monument to the Foibe massacres).

-Among the most famous are the Grotta Gigante, the largest tourist cave in the world, with a single cavity large enough to contain St Peter's in Rome, and the Cave of Trebiciano, 350 m deep, at the bottom of which flows the Timavo River.
+Among the more famous are the Grotta Gigante, the largest tourist cave in the world, with a single cavity large enough to contain St Peter's in Rome, and the Cave of Trebiciano, 350 m deep, at the bottom of which flows the Timavo River.
 This river dives underground at the Škocjan Caves in Slovenia (on the UNESCO list and only a few kilometres from Trieste) and flows about 30 km before emerging about 1 km from the sea in a series of springs near Duino, reputed by the Romans to be an entrance to Hades ("the world of the dead").